MORE HOUSEHOLD TIPS

 biological washing powder/liquid and warm water for about 30 minutes

 Wipe brushed steel or aluminium with a little baby oil to product a lovely sheen and make it easier to clean next time.
 This tip can also be used for enamelled cooker tops.

-pans, utensils etc. soak in COLD water not hot.
-Hot water just melts
+from pans, utensils etc. soak in COLD water not hot.
+Hot water just melts it again

 Thanks to Judi in Wyoming.